-307.10.2 POLICY REVIEW
+307.9.2 POLICY REVIEW

 Officers of this department shall certify in writing that they have received, read, and understand this policy initially, upon any amendments, and whenever training on this policy is provided.
 The POST attestation form, or an equivalent form, may be used to document the compliance and should be retained in the member's training file.
-This attestation form shall be completed annually.